robin850/dojo-rails/README.md

 gem 'dijit-rails'
 ```

 Then run the `bundle` command to install the(se) gem(s).
 Now, inside your javascript assets, you can use dojo, dijit or dojox.
-If you want more information on how to set-up and use one of these gems in your application, please see the README file in the root of the projects' directory.
+If you want more information on how to set-up and use one of these gems in your application, please see [the wiki](https://github.com/robin850/dojo-rails/wiki).

 Notice that `dojo-rails` provides both base and full distribution of the toolkit.
 If you just the want the base distribution, in your js file, add: